cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-operator/Development/controllers/bosh_deployment.md

 ![bdpl-component-flow](../quarks_bdplcomponent_flow.png)
 *Fig. 1: The BOSHDeployment component*

 Figure 1 illustrates a couple of things.
-Firstly, at the very top, we have the `cf-operator` , which is a long running application with a namespaced scope.
-When the `cf-operator` pod is initialized it will automatically register all controllers with the [Kubernetes Controller Manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).
+Firstly, at the very top, we have the `quarks-operator` , which is a long running application with a namespaced scope.
+When the `quarks-operator` pod is initialized it will automatically register all controllers with the [Kubernetes Controller Manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).

 While at a first glance the above diagram looks complex, it can be explained easily by focusing on each controller´s main functions: `Reconciliation & Watch`.